Boo Articulation Helper!

 Who is Boo for?

-• whose caregivers thinks they need to practice one or more speech sounds, or joining sounds into simple syllables.
-Boo may then be a stepping stone to a better pronunciation!
+Boo may be a stepping stone to a better pronunciation!

 What can you do?

-The images themselves on the sound cards – not necessarily the image’s first letter – represents the actual speech sound that Boo (the hopefully the child) makes.
-For example, a vacuum cleaner can, if you like, sound like the letter V, and the hit-hat sounds like the letter T.
+The images themselves on the sound cards, not necessarily the image’s first letter, represent the actual speech sound that Boo makes.
+For example, a vacuum cleaner represents the sound V because it can, if you like, sound like a V, and the hi-hat represents the sound T because it sounds like a T.

 The Lite version contains sounds P B EE AH only and has limited functionality.
 However, it should be enough to evaluate how the child interacts with Boo.
 For example, if the child spontaneously imitates Boo it may be worthwhile to purchase the paid version.